odow/SDDP.jl/docs/src/tutorial/03_objective_uncertainty.md

-# Basics III: objective uncertainty
+# Basic III: objective uncertainty

-In the previous tutorial, [Basics II: adding uncertainty](@ref), we created a stochastic hydro-thermal scheduling model.
+In the previous tutorial, [Basic II: adding uncertainty](@ref), we created a stochastic hydro-thermal scheduling model.
 In this tutorial, we extend the problem by adding uncertainty to the fuel costs.